Hearing aid batteries

 Dementia patient support GPS

 As discussed above, pacemakers are one of the areas that NDB is expected to excel in due to its long-lasting nature.
-This is because the currently available line of pacemakers is based around lithium battery.
+This is because the currently available line of pacemakers is based around lithium batteries.
 In other words, it requires wireless charging and heavy metal nuclear material such as plutonium.

 Where the former has the shortfall of frequent recharge requirement and short device lifetime.
 On the other hand, the latter fell out of favor due to the patient concern for radioactive safety.